 This Plan applies to complying development.
-The accredited certifier, including any private certifier, is responsible for ensuring that the condition requiring payment of the levy has been satisfied prior to releasing the Complying Development Certificate.
+The accredited certifier, including any private certifier, is responsible for ensuring that the condition requiring payment of the levy has been imposed prior to issuing the complying development certificate.
+The condition is to calculate the levy in accordance with Section 2.1 of this Plan.